neilmillard/authenticator/README.md

 This is a dbo authenticator based on the Zend Framework.

 ## Installation
-It's recommended that you use [Composer](https://getcomposer.org/) to install Slim.
+It's recommended that you use [Composer](https://getcomposer.org/) to install

 ```bash
 $ composer require neilmillard/authenticator